rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

    WARNING: Homebrew installs Node to a different location than other ways.

+0. Be aware of your present current directory:

+   <pre><strong>pwd
+   </strong></pre>

+   CAUTION: Without specifying the `-g` in the next command, installation is whatever is the current folder.

-0. The simplest way to install node is to use Homebrew:
+0. The simplest way to install node is <strong>globally</strong>

-   <pre><strong>
+   to use Homebrew:

-   brew install node -g
+   <pre><strong>brew install node -g
    </strong></pre>

    The response: